 First and foremost, when using an uncoated straight catheter, it’s important to ensure enough lubricating jelly is applied to the tube.

-Many people find that using a pre-lubricated catheter, hydrophilic catheter, or closed system catheter is often much more comfortable than standard uncoated catheters with separate lubricating jelly.
+Some people find that using a pre-lubricated catheter, a hydrophilic catheter, or a closed system catheter is more comfortable than standard uncoated catheters with separate lubricating jelly.

 Why is using catheter lubricant important for insertion?

 Because it reduces friction inside the urethra or stoma passage when you’re inserting the catheter.
-Friction can cause micro-tears in the urethral lining, which is also known as urethral trauma.
+Friction can cause microtears in the urethral lining (urethral trauma).

 According to the Urology Care Foundation™, the foundation of the American Urological Association, urethral trauma may sometimes create scarring, which might later block the flow of urine.
 It may also lead to a higher susceptibility to getting UTIs (urinary tract infections).